Clean energy transition

 The World Bank’s report, published in May 2020, estimates that we will need over 3 billion tons of critical metals to deploy the necessary wind, solar and energy storage technologies that will enable us to limit climate change to below 2°C.

 A 2021 report by the International Energy Agency (IEA) suggests that to reach the goals of the Paris Agreement, mineral supply for clean energy technologies will need to grow four-fold by 2040.
-To hit net-zero globally by the middle of century, six times more mineral inputs will be required in 2040 compared with today.
+To hit net-zero globally by the middle of the century, six times more mineral inputs will be required in 2040 compared with today.

 POPULATION GROWTH & URBANISATION